Written by Matt Walsh | Reviewed and edited by Chris Singleton

 Number of templates

 You can design a site from scratch in Webflow, but if you’d rather use a template and make it your own, you can choose from over 2,000 in the Webflow template library.
-49 of these are free.
+There are 48 free templates available.

 You can search for templates based on industry, language, style and design features — so finding a suitable one for your project is very straightforward.